 A: There are many areas along the course where spectators can catch the action and cheer on their family and friends racing.
 Learn more about the course.

 Q: What cool stuff do I get for entering and finishing?

-A: First, you get to do the Triathlon.
-No one swims in the Hudson on purpose but you can!
-No one rides their bike on the Westside Highway but you will!
-All finishers receive a very cool finisher’s medal modeled after the original New York City subway tokens.
+A: First, you get to do the Triathlon in the greatest city in the world.
+Not many swim in the Hudson on purpose but you can!
+No one rides their bike on the West Side Highway but you will!
+All finishers receive a very cool finisher’s medal, a participant t-shirt and an athlete goodie bag.